tbensky/npct/README.md

 <img src=https://github.com/tbensky/npct/blob/master/pics/flash.png>

 Click the "Browse..." button next to the "Flash App 0x10000" button (red arrow), and select the file called [npct.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) file in the ncpt repository.
+Now click the "Flash" button.
+When the "Connecting...." message starts up, press and hold the "Boot" button on the ESP32 until you see "Writing ....
+(10%)..." such messages.

+That's it.
+The ESP32 is ready to use as a contact tracer, and this step does not need to be done again.